 Payment for PROJECT BIOTECH camps is due within two weeks of the date on the camp acceptance email.

-27. Are you requesting a scholarship to pay for your camp fees?
+28. Are you requesting a scholarship to pay for your camp fees?
+School district financial support is not considered a scholarship and no request is necessary.

 Yes